 - Mark with appropriate labels (e.g. contains glass, this way up, contains liquids etc).

-- If your parcel contains liquids, is sharp, or could damage other parcels in any way then it also also your responsibility to ensure that the packaging prevents damage to other parcels.
+- If your parcel contains liquids, is sharp, or could damage other parcels in any way then it is your responsibility to ensure that the packaging prevents damage to other parcels.

 - Sendle does not offer compensation or insurance for damaged parcels.
 It is the responsibility of the sender to make sure the parcel is appropriately packaged.